Rodgers-M/ello-test/frontend/README.md

 3. Link the search functionality with the backend rather than filtering from the cache
 4. Write automated tests for the application

+## Running the app

+1. after cloning the app, run `npm install` to install dependencies
+2. create a `.env` file and add the backend server urr. see the `.env.sample` file.
+3. Start the backend server
+4. run `npm start` to start the frontend server